Aragonski97/confluent-kafka-config/README.md

        ├── acks:               < 0, 1, etc. >
        └── ...
 ```
 ## Docs:
+### Definitions:
+- Client: Either an instance of ProducerContext or ConsumerContext

+⚠️ **Warning:** At present, each client expects a single topic with single schema.
+This will be resolved in the future: https://github.com/Aragonski97/confluent-kafka-config/issues/16

 ### ClientPool
 A wrapper class that contains all consumers / producers instantiated based on config file.